-This paper continues the evolution of meshless methods and automatic adaptivity efforts in the field of linear elasticity by presenting a robust automatic refinement and derefinement algorithm.
-We combine the RBF-FD method, with its prominent ability to tackle PDEs on scattered nodes without an exact mesh, with a simple nodal positioning algorithm into an original adaptive refinement framework.
-The performance of the proposed adaptive method is demonstrated on four cases governed by Navier-Cauchy equations, gradually increasing in complexity.
+This paper continues the evolution of meshless methods in the field of linear elasticity by presenting a robust automatic refinement and derefinement algorithm coupled with RBF-FD discretisation technique.
+The algorithm relies on the node positioning algorithm that allows for node distributions conforming to an arbitrary density function.
+The performance of the method is demonstrated on three cases governed by Navier-Cauchy equations, gradually increasing in complexity.
 In the first case a disk under pressure is considered, which can be solved in closed form and is therefore ideal for testing, since the exact error can be computed during refinement.
 The second case considers Hertzian contact, where an ad-hoc error indicator based on the characteristics of the underlying problem, namely stress volatility, is used.
-The third case deals with numerical computation of stresses under fretting fatigue conditions, i.e. a contact with slip-stick zone that has been recently investigated with finite element analysis 27.
-The last case presents a 3-D case of a contact problem to demonstrate the generality and effectiveness of the proposed algorithm.
+The last case deals with numerical computation of stresses under fretting fatigue conditions, i.e. a contact with slip-stick zone that has been recently investigated with finite element analysis .

-The rest of the paper is organized as follows: the RBF-FD method is described in section 2, the adaptivity algorithm and other relevant components are described in section 3.2, the results on four increasingly difficult cases are presented in section 4 and finally, the conclusions are presented in section 5.
+The rest of the paper is organized as follows: the refinement algorithm and all its components are described in Section 2, the results on three increasingly difficult cases are presented in Section 3 and finally, the conclusions are presented in Section 4.